AbdulrahmanFiala/Tayeb-Mainnet/SETUP.md

 - **`InvalidPath` errors** → ensure the first hop matches the source asset (`WETH` for DEV orders) and the last hop matches the destination token.
 - **`TokenNotRegistered`** → add the asset to `halaCoins.json`, sync, then re-try.
-- **Router pathing** → use router SDK helpers (StellaSwap, Uniswap, etc.) to compute optimal paths, then pass the address array directly.
+- **Router pathing / SDK downtime** → Tayeb relies entirely on third-party router SDKs.
+If `plan-local-swap` reports a `500` or “no route found”, contact the DEX (e.g. StellaSwap) or wait for the service to recover—do not attempt manual fallbacks.

 For advanced workflows (Moonbeam mainnet and XCM), see the docs in `docs/` and `MAINNET_DEPLOYMENT_CHECKLIST.md`.